raninder/code-youth-intake10/m1_fundamentals/README.md

 	- using image as a hyperlink
 	- inline and block elements
-				inline elements- appear in a row by default   img, a block elements- appear on a new line  h1, p,li
+				inline elements- appear in a row by default   img, a block level elements- appear on a new line  h1, p,li,div

 	Ex1: Introduction/Contribution